+Of course our modeling exercise has limitations, at first because the data at world scale in the GHS source are provided for 1990-2015, a rather short period for the temporal scale of cities dynamics.
+Second, there are wide uncertainties attached to the quality and full comparability of these data that have not yet been tested in a large number of studies.
+Third, and this is not the least critical point, the modeling approach at the scale of large regions can only provide insights about the most probable trends.
+This may improve the capability of urban planners to decide about their latitude of maneuver such as compared with previous periods and other cities.
+However, it is only a small part of the knowledge that is necessary for finalizing their decision.

-Many questions remain open, as how to link urban scaling and dynamic models, how to define endogenously consistent urban systems, and how to develop data-driven multiscale models.
-However, a few messages can be conveyed towards citizens and practitioners: (i) there is statistical predictability of city growth and size on short time periods; (ii) largest metropolises are not “monstruopolises” but “normal” products of the urbanization process in their particular territorial conditions; iii) proactive adaptive strategies are necessary (through imitation, or anticipation and risk) for maintaining every city updating within a context that remain too often conceived as a rivalry or competition but that should more and more evolve towards emulation, according to a concept of co-opetition.
+Regarding further development for improving that knowledge, many questions remain open, as how to link urban scaling and dynamic models, how to define endogenously consistent urban systems, and how to develop data-driven multiscale models.
+However, a few messages can be conveyed towards citizens and practitioners: (i) there is a statistical predictability of city growth and size on short time periods; (ii) largest metropolises are not “monstruopolises” but “normal” products of the urbanization process in their particular territorial conditions; iii) proactive adaptive strategies are necessary (through imitation, or anticipation and risk) for maintaining every city updating within a context that remain too often conceived as a rivalry or competition but that should more and more evolve towards emulation, according to a concept of co-opetition.
 We can have confidence in the future of cities because of the well observed robustness and sustainability of systems of cities, and the wide variations in their organization and evolution remind us about the fact that there are no norms nor any optimum in the territorial, social and cultural design of cities.
 Their diversity demonstrates the viability of different ways of being urban, and perhaps is a guarantee of the sustainability of the systems that they construct at the world scale.

 Acknowledgments